nielsvelderman/DATDRD05-T06---Introduction-to-data-mining/README.md

 some notes:
   Annex 2 for the KNN model can not be uploaded as the file is to big.
-  The data set for the Naive Bayes model can not be uploaded, instead a file is created with a link to the data set on Kaggle
+  The data set for the Naive Bayes model can not be uploaded, instead a file is created with a link to the data set on Kaggle The embedded video gets removed when its uploaded to GitHub, so a link is provided